World Bank and Commonwealth Bank Team Up to Issue Cryptobond

 But widespread adoption of blockchain in finance has proved elusive, due to technical challenges and lack of use cases.
 Fortune reported in June that startup R3, which has been building a blockchain system called Corda with a consortium of big banks since 2014, missed revenue goals and has been struggling to find a sustainable business model.
 R3 denied the report.

-Cryptocurrencies seem to be having more success making inroads into the financial industry.
-Having seen the success of crypto exchanges like Binance, traditional stock exchanges like Nasdaq, Swiss stock exchange SIX, and more recently, the New York Stock Exchange have increasingly been looking to integrate cryptocurrencies into their operations.
+Cryptocurrencies are also being looked at by the financial industry.
+Having seen the success of crypto exchanges like Binance, traditional stock exchanges like Nasdaq, Swiss stock exchange SIX, and more recently, the New York Stock Exchange have been examining cryptocurrencies, with an eye towards possibly integrating them into their operations.

 Have your say.
 Will cryptobonds be the norm in the future?
 Let us know what you think in the comments below.